China and the World Trade Organization: United States' role

 Formal diplomatic relations between the United States and the People's Republic of China were not established until 1979, and even afterward, trade relations were hampered by the high tariff rates of the Smoot–Hawley Tariff Act of 1930.
 After the two governments settled asset claims dating from the Korean War in 1950, Congress temporarily granted China most favored nation status in 1980.
 Chinese-American trade was still hindered by the Jackson–Vanik amendment of 1974, which made trade with the United States contingent on certain human rights metrics.

-By 1984, the United States had become China's third-largest trading partner, and China became America's 14th largest.
+By 1984, the United States had become China's third-largest trading partner, while China ranked 14th among American trading partners.
 The annual renewal of China's MFN status was constantly challenged by anti-Chinese pressure groups during US congressional hearings.
-For example, U.S. imports from China almost doubled within five years from $51.5 billion in 1996 to $102 billion in 2001.
+For example, U.S. imports from China almost doubled within five years, from $51.5 billion in 1996 to $102 billion in 2001.
 The American textile industry lobbied Congress for, and received, tariffs on Chinese textiles according to the WTO Agreement on Textiles and Clothing.
 In reaction to the 1989 Tiananmen Square protests' suppression, the Bush I administration and Congress imposed administrative and legal constraints on investment, exports, and other trade relations with China.

 In advocating for China's accession, US policymakers articulated political and ideological expectations.
-President Bill Clinton argued that China's entry into the WTO would promote peace and reform, stating, “Today the House of Representatives has taken a historic step toward continued prosperity in America, reform in China, and peace in the world”; President George H. W. Bush had similarly stated that “no nation on Earth has discovered a way to import the world’s goods and services while stopping foreign ideas at the border,” implying that greater trade openness would eventually lead to democratic development. (see: Democracy and economic growth; Democratic peace theory) However, these expectations are gravely challenged.
-According to the Council on Foreign Relations, WTO membership strengthened the Chinese Communist Party’s control, with economic gains reinforcing its authoritarian model rather than encouraging political reform.
+President Bill Clinton argued that China's entry into the WTO would promote peace and reform, stating, "Today the House of Representatives has taken a historic step toward continued prosperity in America, reform in China, and peace in the world"; President George H. W. Bush had similarly stated that "no nation on Earth has discovered a way to import the world’s goods and services while stopping foreign ideas at the border," implying that greater trade openness would eventually lead to democratic development. (see: Democracy and economic growth; Democratic peace theory) However, these expectations are gravely challenged.
+According to the Council on Foreign Relations, WTO membership strengthened the Chinese Communist Party's control, with economic gains reinforcing its authoritarian model rather than encouraging political reform.

 The Clinton presidency from 1992 started with an executive order (128590) that linked renewal of China's MFN status with seven human rights conditions, including "preservation of Tibetan indigenous religion and culture" and "access to prisons for international human rights organisations"—Clinton reversed this position a year later.
 Other challenges to Sino-American relations in this decade included the investigations into Chinese nuclear espionage which produced the Cox Report, the persecution of Taiwanese-American scientist Wen Ho Lee for unproven allegations of espionage for the PRC, and the 1999 United States bombing of the Chinese embassy in Belgrade.
-CCP General Secretary Jiang Zemin visited USA from October 27 to November 3, 1997, and Clinton paid a return trip June 25 to July 3, 1998.
+CCP General Secretary Jiang Zemin visited the USA from October 27 to November 3, 1997, and Clinton paid a return trip from June 25 to July 3, 1998.
 United States and China reached agreement on terms for China's entry into WTO after talks in Beijing in November 1999, subject to approval by Congress.